ShaneD20/Mu-Lang-Compiler/README.md

 ```
 ## Core Operators
 For single line comments, Mu uses ‘//‘, for arithmetic operators Mu uses ('+', '-', '/', '*'), for concatenation '..' is used.
+Note concatenation works with strings and strings or numbers and numbers.
 ```
 // addition
 let sum : 3 + 8;